 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-Good afternoon, Arviat, and Whale Cove residents.
-I stand up to recognize two singers in the community of Arviat who participated while the men's group met in the Kitikmeot in support of mental health.
+Good day to the people of Arviat and Whale Cove.

+Mr. Speaker, I rise to recognize two singers in the community of Arviat who participated while the Atii, Angutiit! men's group met in the Kitikmeot in support of mental health.

-Abraham Ijtaq Aggaaqtuq and Jacob Oqatsiak, who participated, and it must have been very exciting meeting during the trip.
-I know Aggaaqtuq, many people know the individual.
-He has travelled to many places, and people enjoy his songs.
+Abraham Eetak, Agaaaqtoq, and Jacob Oqatsiak participated and it must have been very exciting to meet during the trip.
+Many people know Agaaaqtoq.
+He has travelled to many places and people enjoy his songs.
 You often listen to them over the radio or through other means.

-With Jacob Oqatsiak, he is also a new singer who often sings hip-hop, rap, and is also good with instruments.
-Jacob is very talented, and is often coined as being the "Drake of Nunavut".
+Jacob Oqatsiak is a new singer who often sings hip-hop, rap, and is also good with instruments.
+Jacob is very talented and is often coined as being the "Drake of Nunavut."
 He is being looked at as a very good artist.

 As we express our support for youth and mental health and knowing that it needs to be discussed more, we must include our youth more.
 We express our gratitude and must not be ashamed of who we are as residents of Nunavut.
-When we go through difficulties and so forth, there is nothing to be ashamed of because life is very important and we have to be diligent about it, and be open and able to share our thoughts.
-Jacob Oqatsiak, I thank them both and I would like to express our appreciation with you.
-Thank you, Mr. Speaker.
+When we go through difficulties and so forth, there is nothing to be ashamed of because life is very important and we have to be diligent about it and be open and able to share our thoughts.

+I thank Agaaqtoq and Jacob Oqatsiak and I ask my colleagues to join me in expressing our appreciation to them.
+Thank you.